 The great thing about Pho is that once you have the base broth, you can season it how you like, and top it with what you like.
-In the north of Vietnam, where Pho is thought to have originated in the past century, the noodles are broader, and the toppings are limited to meat and a generous sprinkle of scallions.
+In the north of Vietnam, the noodles are broader, and the toppings are limited to meat and a generous sprinkle of scallions.
 In the south, Saigon-style Pho is sweeter and adorned with everything from bean sprouts, to limes to fresh herbs like basil and cilantro.

 Although I appreciate the restrained approach of the north, which highlights the quality of the soup, most bowls of Pho in California involve a wide variety of toppings and condiments that let you change the taste of the soup as you progress through the bowl.
 The toppings I have listed in my recipe are merely suggestions, so feel free to change them up how you like.

 To make the soup, most traditional Pho recipes call for leg and knuckle bones, but the bones and marrow don’t have as much flavor as meat, which is why many recipes have you cook both meat and bones together.
 I’ve found that oxtail has a nice balance of meat, fat, marrow, bone and connective tissue, which produces a marvelously beefy broth using fewer bones.